modularml/mojo/docs/manual/get-started/hello-world.md

 :::

-## Run code in the REPL
+## 1. Run code in the REPL

-First, let's try running some code in the Mojo [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), which allows you to write and run Mojo code directly in a command prompt:
+First, let's use the Mojo [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), which allows you to write and run Mojo code in a command prompt:

 1. To start a REPL session, type `mojo` in your terminal and press
    <kbd>Enter</kbd>.